Shopping funnel optimization tips

-Customers may add items in their baskets but, when life gets busy, they leave abruptly and forget all about it.
-A brief but impactful abandoned cart email is an excellent way to remind people to come back, purchase their items, and turn cart abandoners into customers.
+Customers may add items to their baskets but, when life gets busy, they leave abruptly and forget all about it.
+A brief but impactful abandoned cart email is an excellent way to remind people to come back and purchase their abandoned items.

-You can also use an exit popup when the customers attempt to leave without purchasing.
+You can also use an exit-intent popup when customers attempt to leave without purchasing.
 Give them a reason to complete the checkout process.
 Offer discounts, coupon codes, or some freebies.